GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 ## Folding

 In purely functional languages, the mutation is prohibited, and we can not create a loop that modifies a variable through its iterations.
-To iterate we can only rely on recursion.
-A higher-order function called *[fold](https://en.wikipedia.org/wiki/Fold_(higher-order_function))* (also known as reduce) is the generalization of this recursive approach to iteration.
+To iterate, we can only rely on recursion.
+A higher-order function called *[fold](https://en.wikipedia.org/wiki/Fold_(higher-order_function))* (also known as reduce) serves as the generalization of this recursive approach to iteration.
 It takes a recursive data structure, such as a list, along with a combining function, and returns a value that combines all the elements of the given data structure.
 Recursion may be implemented in two different ways, by